Cedar Creek Mine Ride: Ride experience

 Cedar Creek Mine Ride is a multi-lift hill roller coaster that features short dips and turns throughout a lightly wooded area and over a lagoon.
 The ride begins with the train entering a covered building resembling a mine shaft, where additional unused trains are stored, and then proceeds up the first lift hill.
 After reaching the top, the train dips slightly onto a straight section of track, followed by a short first drop that winds 270 degrees to the left during its gradual descent.
 As the train exits the turn, it ascends onto a straight section of track with a set of trim brakes that slow the train.
 This is followed by the ride's climax, its largest drop that send riders over a lagoon close to water level.
 The train then enters a series of turns to the left and a second lift hill.
 After another short dip at the top onto a straight section of track, the track turns left, then right twice, followed by a set of trim brakes that once again slow the train.
 It enters the finale, a double helix that takes riders low to the ground, ending with a short ascent onto the final brake run before returning to the station.

+Incidents

+On May 24, 1984, a 5-year-old boy suffered a fractured skull and bruises after falling from the train's front seat during its 30 feet (9 m) drop.
+The ride had a 48-inch height restriction when it opened in 1969, but this was later relaxed to 48 inches or accompanied by a parent, so the boy may have been too small to ride.
+The park reinstated the original 48 inch height restriction and added thicker lap bars after the incident.

+On July 30, 1988, injuries were reported after an empty train was released from the station and collided with a train full of passengers stuck on the coaster's second lift hill.
+Twelve people filed lawsuits against the park, eight of them passengers and four of them parents.
+On February 5, 1991, one of the plaintiffs was awarded $35,000 after the jury deliberated for about four hours.
+The victim suffered nerve, knee and back injuries.